Breakfast Optimist Club names Officer of the Year and Top Cop

 “These awards that are judged by community members are very special because they are independent evaluations of the officers without any influence from police management,” Gault added.
 “The appreciation from the community resonates throughout the department and is greatly appreciated.”

-East Moline Police Chief Jeff Ramsey added, “Officers are recognized internally, but to be recognized by people in the community they serve means a lot to them.
+East Moline Police Chief Jeff Ramsey said, “Officers are recognized internally, but to be recognized by people in the community they serve means a lot to them.

 “Congratulations to all of the nominees and award winners, your dedication to the job and desire to protect and serve the community often goes unnoticed, but today you are being recognized, and deservingly so,” Ramsey said.
 “I appreciate our neighbors at the Moline Police Department and the working relationship we have.”